VitaliiaYaremenko/Portfolio-project/Readme.md

 ## commands:

 - gulp (project launch);
-- gulp sprite (creates a sprite file for icons);
-- gulp building (Project completion.
+- gulp build (Project completion.
 Compiles all files and places them in the build folder.)